stripe/salesforce-connector-examples/Salesforce_Extensions_for_Stripe_app/README.md

 ## Current Supported Extensions

+These are some of the supporting extensions built and powered by Stripe app for Salesforce Platform

 | Extensions    | Description |
 | -------- | ------- |
 | Salesforce Billing Extension| Provides support for ACH and credit card payments through Salesforce Billing and Payment Center|